Trump trial pending, McConnell calls it ‘vote of conscience’

 Sen. Lisa Murkowski, R-Alaska, said Thursday, “Such unlawful actions cannot go without consequence.”
 She said in a statement that the House responded “appropriately” with impeachment and she will consider the trial arguments.

-The riot delayed the tally of Electoral College votes, the last step in finalizing Biden’s victory, as lawmakers fled for shelter and police, guns drawn, barricaded the doors to the House chamber.
+The riot delayed the tally of Electoral College votes that was the last step in finalizing Biden’s victory as lawmakers fled for shelter and police, guns drawn, barricaded the doors to the House chamber.

 A Capitol Police officer died from injuries suffered in the attack, and police shot and killed a woman.
 Three other people died in what authorities said were medical emergencies.